 Practice emphasizes insurance bad faith, catastrophic personal injury, employment and health-related litigation.
 They fight health insurers, life insurers, disability insurers, property insurers and liability insurers.
 Help individuals fight their health insurance companies and health plans to obtain appropriate treatment for their medical conditions and reimbursement for denied medical treatment.

 40960 CaliforniaOaks Rd, Ste.
 267, Murrieta

 Specializes in the representation of classified children in disputes with school districts pursuant to the Individuals with Disabilities Education Act.

 101 N. Orange Ave., Suite C, West Covina

 Practice focuses on the rights of persons with developmental disabilities and their families.
-Assists in creating supported living arrangements, Special Needs Trusts, Conservatorships, Limited Conservatorships, SSI, estate planning, administrative hearings against Regional Center and more.
+He assists families in creating supported living arrangements, Special Needs Trusts, Conservatorships, Limited Conservatorships, SSI, estate planning, administrative hearings against Regional Center, advising on the ABLE accounts and more.